faizancodes/SATA-ChatBot/README.md

         - Follow the steps accordingly to obtain your AppID

 # How To Run

+    - If you do not have git installed, make sure to download it from [here](https://git-scm.com/downloads).
+Installing git will save you a lot of time installing files in the future
+        - Once you have git installed, run

    - First, download the zip file containing all the source code and unzip the folder.
 Then, move the folder to your desktop and rename it to **ChatBot**

    - Open the `sata_chatbot.py` file and change the `app_id` variable located on line 70 to your designated Wolfram Alpha AppID.